massgravel/massgrave.dev/check_activation_status.md

 -   Query and execute WMI functions using wmic.exe or VBScripts

--   Shows extra more info (SKU ID, key channel)
+-   Shows extra info (SKU ID, key channel)

 -   Shows the activation expiration date for all products